 Wylie McLallen grew up in Memphis, Tennessee where his family has deep historical roots.
 At the University of Tennessee, while obtaining a degree in History and English, he studied Fiction and Composition under a distinguished man of Southern Letters, Professor Robert Drake: Dr. Drake was a close friend of author Flannery O’Conner and was able to personally introduce his students to the poet and novelist James Dickey.

 Wylie worked as a programmer analyst at Malone & Hyde Inc., a wholesale grocery distributor in Memphis, and later owned a small business services center.
 He currently resides with his wife, Nickey Bayne, in Vancouver, British Columbia, where they have raised two grown children.
-He continues to write both history and fiction and is the author of TIGERS BY THE RIVER, a true story about the early years of pro football in America published by Sunbury Press, and soon-to-be released by the Sunbury Press, a two-volume history of the early years of Modern Literature, UNBRIDLED DREAMER: HEMINGWAY AND THE RISE OF MODERN LITERATURE.
+He continues to write both history and fiction and is the author of TIGERS BY THE RIVER, a true story about the early years of pro football in America published by Sunbury Press, and, also published by the Sunbury Press, a two-volume history of the early years of Modern Literature, UNBRIDLED DREAMER & A MAN OF MODERN LETTERS: HEMINGWAY AND THE RISE OF MODERN LITERATURE.